Applications for the 2014 tag lottery open at 12.01 am on Monday, 14 October 2013 and close at 4pm on Sunday, November 10, 2013.

 Frequently asked questions

-Only fishers in possession of snapper tags are able to take, land or be in possession of pink snapper in Freycinet Estuary (south of 26 degrees 13’ south latitude) or within 50 metres of the high water mark of Freycinet Estuary.
+Yes.
+You need a tag to take, land or be in possession of pink snapper in Freycinet Estuary (south of 26 degrees 13’ south latitude) or within 50 metres of the high water mark of Freycinet Estuary.

 If I catch a snapper somewhere else in Shark Bay can I land it through Freycinet Estuary?